-New South Wales - Secretary
+New South Wales - Chairperson

 David is currently a Senior Project Officer, with in the Aboriginal Chronic Care Team with in NSW Health’s Agency of Clinical Innovation.
 Previous to this position, he spent over six years within Central Coast Local Health District (CCLHD) based at Gosford.
 Read More...

 The bulk of his time here, he managed the Aboriginal Chronic Care Program with the CCLHD’s Aboriginal Health unit, with secondments to Public Health Unit and Priority Programs, working on projects for Dental and Sexual Health / Needle and Syringe Program).
 Additionally, before his time at CCLHD, David spend 6 years in South Eastern Sydney and Illarwarra Local Health District (know Sydney Local Health District and Illawarra Local Health District).
 In his time here, David was an Aboriginal Health Worker, trainee enrolled nurse and Aboriginal Chronic Care Project Lead.
 In this time, he completed a Certificate IV in Enrolled Nursing (NSW TAFE) and a Certificate IV in Aboriginal and Torres Strait Islander Primary Health Care (Aboriginal Health College).

 David is currently finishing off his Masters in Public Health at Sydney University.
 On completion of his Master’s degree, he will meet all requirements to have successfully completed the Aboriginal Population Health Training Initiative (APHTI).
 David’s passions and interests include Aboriginal Health, Public Health and Health Policy Development.